top of page

 My relationship with my instrument has not always been so willing.
 From wanting to quit in elementary school because my best friends stopped playing, to enduring numerous playing-related injuries as an adult, I have encountered dozens (and dozens) of frustrated moments thinking, "What's the point of this?"
 To my younger self, (and to my "self" now) my favorite response to this internal struggle is a quote by Alan Watts, taken from a lecture where he contemplates gamification and play...

 "Life is like music for its own sake.
-We are living in an eternal now, and when we listen to music we are not listening to the past, we are not listening to the future, we are listening to an expanded present."
+We are living in an eternal now, and when we listen to [or create] music we are not listening to the past, we are not listening to the future, we are listening to an expanded present."

 Starting an instrument young